chef/chef-server/docs-chef-io/content/server/reusable/md/server_services_redis.md

 Key-value store used in conjunction with Nginx to route requests and populate request data used by the Chef Infra Server.

-Note: From Chef Server version 15.10.x onwards we are using KeyDB for this process.
-KeyDB, which is fork of redis so all the configuration will work like they were working for redis.
+Note: From Chef Infra Server 15.10.x onwards, KeyDB service replaces Redis.
+Know more about KeyDB here https://docs.keydb.dev/docs/about.
+The configuration name and service name will continue to be redis_lb.